meritlabs/achievement-engine/README.md

 The service is API layer for achievement management for users of client applications, like web wallets.

 It provides:
-- API over HTTP protocol for achievemene management
+- API over HTTP protocol for achievement management
 - Encrypted key verification - Users authenticate with the Merit market using the same Public/Private key encryption that they use with the Merit Protocol.

 ## Setting up the app